Peruvians get 3rd president in a week amid cautious hopes

 “We can’t bring them back to life,” he said.
 “But we can stop this from happening again.”

-In Lima, many were cautiously optimistic the elder statesman could steer the country back to stability.
-But Sagasti has a steep road ahead in healing Peruvians’ deep mistrust in government and working with Congress, which has pushed out two presidents in four years.
+In Lima, many said they were cautiously optimistic the elder statesman could steer the county back to stability after a week of upheaval.
+But Sagasti has a steep road ahead.

+Young Peruvians still angry at a government they see as self-interested and corrupt marched in the capital after the ceremony.
+Congress remains full of squabbling political parties that have pushed two presidents out in the course of one five-year term.
+And Sagasti has just five months in office before the presidential election.

 “In my 63 years I’ve never seen a good president,” said Victor Mezzarina as he stood outside Congress offering to exchange the Peruvian currency, the sol, for dollars.
 “I hope this one is different.”

-Peru plunged into turmoil last week when Congress voted to oust popular ex-President Martín Vizcarra.
+Peru plunged into turmoil last week when Congress voted to oust ex-President Martín Vizcarra.
 Protesters filled the streets, decrying the move as a parliamentary coup.
 Legislators swore in a little-known politician and rice farmer as the country’s interim leader.
 But he resigned five days later after most of his Cabinet resigned and the demonstrations turned violent.

-An engineer by training, Sagasti by default becomes Peru’s president because Merino had no vice president — making him next in line.
+An engineer by training, Sagasti became Peru’s chief of state a day after being voted in as the leader of Congress.
+Because Manuel Merino had no vice president when he resigned Sunday, that made Sagasti next in line.
 He is a respected scholar whose works include a book titled, “Democracy and Good Governance.”
 In 1996, he was among those taken hostage by Tupac Amaru rebels at the Japanese ambassador’s residence in Lima.

-Sagasti’s reputation as a consensus builder makes him an apt choice for the moment, said Michael Shifter, who is head of the Inter-American Dialogue think tank and knows Sagasti.
+Sagasti’s reputation as a consensus builder makes him an apt choice for the moment, said Michael Shifter, who is head of the Inter-American Dialogue think tank and knows the new president.

 “He always had ideas about trying to build bridges in Peru,” Shifter said.
 “That’s what he really stood for.”